Harshith0699/GradGrove/CONTRIBUTION.md

 ## Reviewing Pull Requests

-During Hacktoberfest I will review Pull Requests latest on Saturday evening.
+I will review Pull Requests latest on Saturday evening.
 Please be patient.
 Numerous messages and tags will not speed up the process.

 ### DOs